- Download our Moving to the USA Guide (PDF)

 Visitor and business visas for the USA

-Nationals of certain countries may be in the US for up to 90 days without a visa.
-Those not eligible for the visa waiver programme will require a visitor visa.
+If you’re not eligible for the Visa Waiver Programme, you’ll require a visitor visa.
 This visa is designed for temporary stays by international visitors and allows entry for doing short-term business (a B-1 visa), visiting as a tourist (a B-2 visa), or a combination (B-1/B-2 visa).
+Note that if you enter under the Visa Waiver Programme, you cannot extend your stay or change to another visa status while in the US.

 Useful links